 - For an outline of a letter of support, click here

 - Undergraduate and graduate transcripts (OAP will provide)

 - An up-to-date resume (current, single-sided, one page)

 - Organization Supporting Documentation for organizations that may be unfamiliar to the faculty (if possible, but not required).
-Limit to one page front and back, including:
+Limit to one page front

 - Organization's mission.